Searching for details:

 Soyuz MS-10 makes emergency landing after a launch failure

 The launch of the Soyuz MS-10 at 4:40 a.m.
-EDT this morning ran into a "booster problem" near the time of the first-stage separation around two minutes after liftoff.
-The spacecraft entered a "ballistic reentry mode," according to NASA.
+EDT on Oct.
+11, 2018, ran into a "booster problem" near the time of the first-stage separation around two minutes after liftoff, sending the spacecraft into a "ballistic reentry mode," according to NASA.
 Rescue helicopters lifted off from Baikonur in the direction of the projected emergency landing site between 3:51 and 3:55 a.m.
 Houston time and were expected to reach the site in 1.5 hours, NASA said.
 Around 5:20 a.m.
 EDT (or less than half an hour after launch), NASA reported that rescue services were in radio contact with the crew on the ground east of Dzhezkazgan in Kazakhstan following a ballistic reentry and landing.
-The crew was reported in good condition, NASA said.
+The crew was reported to be in good condition.

 Soyuz MS-10 mission at a glance: